elh/advent-2023/README.md

 * 12/3
   * Day 4: Clean single-pass iterative solution.
 * 12/4
   * Day 5: Pleased with how fast I solved part 2 by coming up with a well bounded brute force solution.
 Performance is quite poor though taking 5s and I get a little confused thinking through the ranges.
 Done shortly after takeoff from Taiwan back to SF 🌉.
+UPDATE: performance improved by only considering boundary values.
 * 12/5
   * Day 6: Heh...
 I solved it quickly with a janky binary search before looking up the quadratic equation.
 * 12/6